Things To Consider Before Riding A Motorcycle In Florida

 It just makes too much sense.

-Enjoying a 202 horsepower Kawasaki or Harley between your legs on the open road comes with extraordinary freedom but also a considerable level of risk; remember that Florida leads the nation in motorcycle accident fatalities, with Dade, Broward, and Palm Beach counties occupying three of the top four spots in the state among deaths by county.
+Enjoying a 202 horsepower Kawasaki or Harley between your legs on the open road comes with extraordinary freedom but also a considerable level of risk; remember that Florida leads the nation in motorcycle accident fatalities occupying three of the top four spots in the state among deaths by county.

 Riding responsibly involves complying with the requirements of the law as well as being conscious of your safety and the safety of other motorists.